Combining Multiprocessing and Asyncio in Python for Performance Boosts(Updated in 2026)

 print(f"sum_to_num got a result which is {result}")

-Since the sample code in the previous article was all about simulating what we should call the methods of the concurrent process, many readers still need help understanding how to use it in the actual coding after learning it.
-So after understanding why we need to perform CPU-bound parallel tasks in asyncio, today we will use a real-world example to explain how to use asyncio to handle IO-bound and CPU-bound tasks simultaneously and appreciate the efficiency of asyncio for our code.
+So, after understanding why we need to perform CPU-bound parallel tasks in asyncio, today we will use a real-world example to explain how to use asyncio to handle IO-bound and CPU-bound tasks simultaneously and appreciate the efficiency of asyncio for our code.

 Note: Before continuing, if you are interested in the practice of using asyncio.gather and asyncio.as_completed, you can read this article of mine:

-Real-world Case: Concurrent File Reading and Map-reduce Data Processing
+Real-world Case: Concurrent File Reading and MapReduce Data Processing

 In this case today, we will deal with two problems:

-2. How to use asyncio’s run_in_executor method to implement a MapReduce program and process datasets efficiently.
+run_in_executormethod to implement a MapReduce program and process datasets efficiently.

 Before we start, I will explain to you how our code is going to be executed using a diagram: